If a gym injury has set you back, we'll help you move forward

 Making a successful gym injury compensation claim begins with understanding whether the gym, the equipment manufacturer or another party is ultimately liable.
 Please select from the following icons for more information:

-No win, no fee gym injury compensation claims
+Can I make a no win, no fee gym injury claim?

 Find out more about how no win, no fee claims work